DJJ547/CMPE272_assignment1/README.md

 ## Step 1: Launch three instances (create three virtual machines) on [AWS EC2]( https://console.aws.amazon.com/ec2/)
   - One for Ansible server and two for child server
   - For Application & OS select "Ubuntu"
-  - For Key Pair use "create new key pair" and have the .pem files (only do this once, use this file on all three VMs) store somewhere for now
+  - For Key Pair use "create new key pair" and have the .pem files (only do this once, just select 'use exsitng key/pair' for your second and thrid vms) store somewhere for now
 ## Step 2: Go to your Visual Studio Code
   - click on 'Extension' search for "Remote-SSH" and install it
   - click on 'Remote Explorer', make sure in the drop down menu 'Remotes(Tunnels/SSH)' is selected